Most importantly, this route remains a diverse, untouristed heaven.

 Pin for later reads!

 To be honest, Africa in my mind has always been a region populated by wild animals and natural habitat.
 Of course, I knew there’d be cities and urban living.
-But the thought of a country like Morocco, with its Middle Eastern infused lifestyle, has never crossed my mind.
+But the thought of a country like Morocco, with its Middle Eastern-infused lifestyle, has never crossed my mind.

-Morocco has become one of my favorite destinations.
+Alongside India and Colombia, Morocco has become one of my favorite destinations.
 With its magnificent architecture, welcoming people and lavish lifestyle, I often miss the days sipping on overly sweet mint tea and jogging around maze-like medinas.

 Chefchaouen is a city north of Morocco.
 The whole city is in varying shades of blue, a color said to have the magical power of repelling mosquitoes.
 As the capital city of pot production, it was offered everywhere.
 People rolled joints in little cafes by the streets and sold them by the bundle.